 2. Hiding your agenda

 When people first start networking, they sometimes feel shy or embarrassed about asking for help.
 As a result, they don’t tell people what they’re looking for, whether it’s a new job, a project, a contact at the company they want to work for, or just some career advice.

-Try this instead: Be tactful, but be upfront about the assistance you seek.
+Tip: Be tactful, but be upfront about the assistance you seek.
 Others will appreciate your candor and will be better able to help you.
 In addition, before you begin networking for your job search, prepare an elevator pitch that includes a statement explaining the type of role you're seeking.
-If you neglect to let people know you're in the market for a job, they may not think to refer you when they hear about a suitable vacancy.
+If you neglect to let people know you're in the market for a job, they may not think to refer you when they hear about a suitable opportunity.

 3. Keeping a narrow focus

 Most people build their networks around others within their industry.
 Obviously, these connections are important.
 But if you don't expand your network into other relevant industries, you could miss out.
 Many professionals also limit their networking efforts to business occasions only, further missing on opportunities to connect.

 Tip: Attend conferences, workshops and networking events that focus on broader business topics.
 For example, if you attend a seminar on business ethics or social media etiquette, you might make several valuable contacts who can expand your network outside your normal group.
 Remember that a diverse network is a powerful network.

 Even people who participate in all the major industry Twitter chats and spend their weekends at workshops and conferences don't have guaranteed access to a boatload of job openings.
 In fact, those who are too eager to find work sometimes forget to focus on the relationship-building part of the networking process.